anapareciendo/git-github/.github/ISSUE_TEMPLATE/bug_report.md

 ## 🐛 Bug Report

-### Descripción

-Describe claramente el error que has encontrado.
-Incluye detalles sobre cómo se presenta el problema.

-### Pasos para reproducir
+### Description

+Clearly describe the error you have encountered.
+Include details about how the problem occurs.

+### Steps to reproduce

-1. Ir a '...'
+1. Navigate to '...'

-2. Hacer clic en '...'
+2. Click '...'

-3. Describir cualquier otra acción hasta que ocurra el problema.
+3. Describe any other actions until the problem occurs.

 4. Error que aparece: '...'

+### Actual result

+The error that occurs.

+If it's possible, add screenshots o error logs

-### Comportamiento esperado
+### Expected result

-Describe lo que esperabas que ocurriera al realizar los pasos anteriores.

-### Capturas de pantalla o registros

-Si es posible, añade capturas de pantalla o registros de errores.
+Describe what you expected to happen when you performed the previous steps.

-### Entorno
+### Env

-- Sistema operativo: [p. ej., Windows 10, macOS Catalina]
+- OS: [p. ej., Windows 10, macOS Catalina]

-- Navegador y versión: [p. ej., Chrome 87, Safari 14]
+- Browser and version: [p. ej., Chrome 87, Safari 14]

-- Versión del proyecto: [p. ej., 1.0.0]
+- Project version: [p. ej., 1.0.0]

-### Información adicional

-Cualquier otra información relevante.